dotimplement/HealthChain/README.md

 ## Features
-- [x] 🍱 Create and define sandbox testing rigs that comply with real EHRs API and data standards.
+- [x] 🍱 Create sandbox servers and clients that comply with real EHRs API and data standards.
 - [x] 🗃️ Generate synthetic FHIR resources or load your own data as free-text.
 - [x] 💾 Save generated request and response data for each sandbox run.
-- [x] 🎈 Streamlit dashboard to inspect rendered responses in a mock-EHR interface.
+- [x] 🎈 Streamlit dashboard to inspect generated data and responses.
 - [x] 🧪 Experiment with LLMs in a fully HL7 standard-compliant pipeline from day 1.

 ## Clinical Decision Support (CDS)